Rajasthan crisis: BJP to move no-confidence motion against Gehlot-led Congress government tomorrow

 Vasundhara Raje and other Rajasthan BJP leaders met earlier on Thursday to discuss their plan for the Assembly session.

 The Bharatiya Janata Party will on Friday move a no-confidence motion against the Ashok Gehlot-led Congress government in Rajasthan, said Leader of Opposition Gulab Chand Kataria.
-The state Assembly’s special session will begin on Friday.
+The state Assembly’s special session is scheduled to begin on Friday.

-According to NDTV, Vasundhara Raje and other Rajasthan BJP leaders met earlier in the day to discuss their plan for the Assembly session.
+Vasundhara Raje and other Rajasthan BJP leaders met earlier in the day to discuss their plan for the Assembly session, according to NDTV.

+Rajasthan BJP President Satish Poonia told ANI that there were a lot of differences within the state government.
+“The way they have struggled, there are chances that they might bring a vote of confidence in the Assembly but we are also ready to bring a no-confidence motion,” he said.

 Meanwhile, the Congress revoked the suspension of MLAs Bhanwar Lal Sharma and Vishvendra Singh, who were sacked for allegedly being part of a conspiracy to oust the Gehlot-led government.

-The Congress had this week managed to end sacked Deputy Chief Minister Sachin Pilot’s revolt by constituting a three-member panel to address his grievances.
+The Congress earlier this week managed to end sacked Deputy Chief Minister Sachin Pilot’s revolt by constituting a three-member panel to address his grievances.
 Pilot’s revolt had pushed the Congress government in the state to the brink of collapse.

 The six Bahujan Samaj Party MLAs in Rajasthan, who switched over to the Congress last year, will also be allowed to vote in the Gehlot led government’s trust vote.
 The Supreme Court on Thursday refused to pass an interim order on a petition to stay their merger with the Congress.